 Lavazza Espresso Italiano

 A medium roast coffee blend with fruity and floral notes.
-Made with 100% Arabica beans, these are sourced from Africa, Central, and South America.
+It is 100% Arabica beans sourced from Africa, Central, and South America.
 The brand's Caffe Espresso flavor is rated 5 out of 10 for its intensity.
 Its smooth, deep flavor is a popular choice for moka pot brewers.

 Bialetti Coffee, Moka Ground, Dark Roast, Napoli, Italy

 Best for a Dark Roast Coffee Experience

 Another perfect grind for the moka pot, this coffee blend is roasted in Italy.
 Its bitter cocoa aroma may not appeal to every coffee enthusiast but it's worth the try.
 This full-bodied coffee is 70% Robusta and 30% arabica blend.

 For those of you new to the world of coffee, it's good to understand the difference between Robusta and Arabica beans.
 Robusta has more caffeine than Arabica which makes it bitter.
 The Arabica has a higher lipid and sugar content.
 This makes Arabica a better-tasting coffee.

 Café La Llave Espresso, 100% Pure Coffee, Dark Roast Ground Coffee

 Best Coffee by many Latino Coffee Drinkers